nancyyanyu/LeetCodeUsingPython/PythonLearning.md

  <listiterator at 0xbad4b38>]
  ```
 So, when doing zip(*[iter(s)]*n), it **extracts an item from all the three iterators from the list in order**.
 Since all the iterators are the same object, it just groups the list in chunks of n.

+iter() is an iterator over a sequence. [x] * n produces a list containing n quantity of x, i.e. a list of length n, where each element is x. *arg unpacks a sequence into arguments for a function call.
+Therefore you're passing the same iterator 3 times to zip(), and it pulls an item from the iterator each time.